nimchimpski/InferSAR/README.md

+This document is still under development, and parts stilll refer to FloodAI_V2 upon which InferSAR was built - apologies!

-# INFERSAR
+# InferSAR

-INFERSAR is a deep learning framework originally developed for the United Nations Satellite Centre (UNOSAT) to support rapid, high-accuracy flood mapping during emergency response operations.
+INFERSAR is a lightweight field tool developed from FloodAI_V2, itself originally developed for the United Nations Satellite Centre (UNOSAT) to support rapid, high-accuracy flood mapping during emergency response operations.
 It was created from scratch as a fully modular, maintainable, and scalable codebase, designed to integrate smoothly into operational workflows.
 Optimized for very high-resolution Synthetic Aperture Radar (SAR) imagery such as TerraSAR-X, it also supports additional geospatial inputs like Digital Elevation Models (DEM) and terrain slope for improved segmentation performance in complex landscapes.
 Built on PyTorch Lightning, the system includes GPU-accelerated training, flexible architecture support, and seamless logging via Weights & Biases.

 This repository hosts a continued, independently maintained version of FloodAI-V2, incorporating enhancements and adaptations beyond the original scope.

-## Key Features of FloodAI v2:
+## Key Features of InferSAR:
 The code attempts to be modular with reusable functions split across ‘modules’.
 Multiple dataset versions were made for training and testing - based on
 1) DLR Water S1S2 combined with UNOSAT data